apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/observability/alert.md

 > ***Notes:***
 >
-> * Each notification channel has its interface call amount and frequency limits and when the limits are reached, the channel will limit traffic and you cannot receive alerts.
+> * Each notification channel has its interface call amount and frequency limits and when the limits are reached, the channel limits traffic and alerts are not sent out.
 > * The SLA of the service provided by a single channel cannot guarantee the alerts are sent successfully.
 Therefore, it is recommended to configure multiple notification channels to ensure availability.

 ### Step 2.
 Configure the receiver

-To improve ease of use, `kbcli` develops the `alert` subcommand to simplify the receiver configuration.
+To improve usability, `kbcli` develops the `alert` subcommand to simplify the receiver configuration.
 You can set the notification channels and receivers by the `alert` subcommand.
 This subcommand also supports condition filters, such as cluster names and severity levels.
-After the configuration succeeds, it takes effect dynamically without restarting the service.
+After the configuration succeeds, it takes effect without restarting the service.

 Add an alert receiver.